14% OFF SITEWIDE* USE CODE: LOVE

 How do you want to use your platform to support others from your community?

 The way I use my platform to support others is a simple tool of supporting and celebrating people;s dreams and achievements.
 I always use my platform to amplify causes,stories and voices of people from my community.
-I also deliberately create a alot of my content with community in mine whilst sharing my journey is just one part of it; I believe in creating spaces for others to share their experiences and insights as well.
+I also deliberately create a lot of my content with community in mind whilst sharing my journey is just one part of it; I believe in creating spaces for others to share their experiences and insights as well.
 In the future I am looking at different ways I could feature community members in my content, hosting workshops, or collaborating on initiatives that highlight their talents and perspectives.

 You’ve broken against the grain in so many ways.
-You were told women can’t play sport, you shouldn’t be a model.
+You were told women can’t play sports, you shouldn’t be a model.
 What is your advice to someone being told they can’t do something they dream of?

 My advice to anyone facing doubts about their dreams is to believe in yourself and your vision.
 There is a special reason why you have that dream.
 When others say you can’t do something, remember that their limitations don’t define your potential.
 Surround yourself with supportive people who uplift and encourage you, and don’t be afraid to seek out mentors who can guide you.